gervasalex/dengue_project/README.md

 ### NC_001481.2
 ### NC_001477.1

-### Create a file for sequence only named dengue_seq.txt and replace the values in the file with small letters.
+## Create a file for sequence only named dengue_seq.txt and replace the values in the file with small letters.
 ```
 grep -v "^>" dengue_merged.fasta | tr "[:upper:]" "[:lower:]" > dengue_seq.txt
 ```

-## the organism with the number of highest and least number of bases
+## The organism with the number of highest and least number of bases